-We tend to think of pain as being something caused in our bodies.
+We tend to think of pain as being something caused only in our bodies.
 If we think about how it works at all, we maybe think of “pain receptors” sending a signal of pain down the nerves, to our brains.

 Pain is your brain’s interpretation of all the information it has about the situation.

 Sounds odd?
-Bear with me….
+Bear with me.

 You may have noticed this variable response to what the body sensors are saying when you get a dead leg.
 When you have been sitting in a position for too long chemical changes due to the restricted blood supply occur, and this will cause the chemical sensors to send information.
 At what point you pay attention to it will vary though.
 If you are bored, any slight discomfort might register, and you will fidget to get comfortable.
 If your brain is busy with other things it might wait until the signal seems very urgent before it tells you that you really need to move.
 This time your brain left it so long you can’t even bear weight on that leg!

 It is an unpleasant sensation, so it acts like an alarm signal to get your attention, so that you protect yourself.
 You remember painful events very clearly, so you will avoid getting hurt again (in general – sports like skiing seem to be an exception!)

 It is a danger signal that your life, or something very important is at stake, so you must respond.
 Pain was useful in our evolution, but also still today, to prevent us hurting ourselves or to let injuries heal.